Make it Open

-Waag is collaborating with Lelylyceum in Amsterdam Zuid-Oost to design and test learning material and Open Schooling learning scenarios.
+Waag worked with the Ir.
+Lelylylyceum and Montessori school De Regenboog in Amsterdam Zuid-Oost to design and test learning materials and learning scenarios for open schooling.
 The other pilot schools are in Warsaw, London and Jerusalem.
-Waag is responsible for creating an online Open Schooling Navigator, which will be filled with resources from the four pilots.
-The Open Schooling navigator is aimed at educators and schools to start their own Open Schooling project, in and after the project.
-Waag will be the catalyst for the start of an Open Schooling Hub for the Netherlands and train and coach 15 Dutch schools in their Open Schooling journey, and organise a national event around Open Schooling for educators, and policy makers together.
+Waag is responsible for creating an online Open Schooling Navigator, which is filled with materials resulting from the four pilots in Make it Open.
+The Open Schooling Navigator is intended for educators and schools: it allows them to start their own open schooling projects both during and after the project.

 Watch an instructional film about the Open Schooling Navigator here

 Over 800 students (aged 13-16) from technasia in North-Holland are working together on a design assignment.
 The thirteen technasia are working on the meaningful assignment 'The Circular Neighbourhood' within the subject Research & Design.
 Pupils are challenged to creatively make local makers visible in the neighbourhood.
 The value of makers and makerhood is central to one of Waag's other projects: Centrinno.
 Fostering a maker mindset in young people is a key pillar and contributes to the revaluation of practical professions.

 Pupils map residual material flows and design with the aim: a circular neighbourhood.
 Eventually, the designs are handed in as instructables (roadmap for a making project) and the students get to work with renewed forms of presentation and forms of data physicalisation.
 This involves creating and shaping tangible representations of data to gain insights and share knowledge.